Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: CLOPA: LOPA with Security Failures

-A system hazard will take place if one or more of the initiating events occur and all the associated protection layers fail simultaneously.
+In risk assessment, an initiating event is an unplanned event that when occurring may lead to a hazard.
+Examples of initiating events include equipment failure, human error, and cyber attacks.
+A system hazard will take place if one or more of the initiating events occur and all the associated protection layers against that hazard fail simultaneously.
 The main objective of LOPA is to calculate the expected number of hazardous events per time interval and compare it to the TMEL.
-The initiating event is typically modeled in reliability engineering by a Poisson random variable $N$ with parameter $\lambda$ arrivals per unit time.
-If we designate the Bernoulli random variable representing the simultaneous failure of protection layers by $L$ with success probability $p$, and the random variable representing the number of hazards per time interval by $H$, then we have:
+We designate the random variable representing the number of events per unit time for a specific initiating event by $N$, the random variable representing the simultaneous failure of protection layers when the initiating event occurs by $L$, where $L$ is Bernoulli-distributed with success probability $p$, and the random variable representing the number of hazards per time interval by $H$.
+We then have: